neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 ## Local deduplication with `dropDuplicatesWithinWatermark`

 The `dropDuplicatesWithinWatermark` method should be your first choice for deduplication when you know the interval of time within which you might receive duplicates. <!-- (TODO: is this true? what do people use to figure this out?) --> If you know that you'll have duplicates within a `k` minute interval, you can instruct Structured Streaming to hold onto records for `k` minutes, within which this method performs deduplication.
-Structured Streaming also removes the records that have been around for more than `k` minutes, so that it doesn't hold onto an infinite number of records and consume large amounts of memory to hold those records.
+Structured Streaming also removes the records that have been around for more than `k` minutes, so that it doesn't hold onto an infinite number of records and consume large amounts of memory to hold potentially deduplicate records.

 For example, suppose we know that we'll have duplicates within 5 minutes of each other.
 If we receive a record, `ID = foo`, with event-time 6, we might receive duplicates up to event-time 5+6 = 11.
 What tool tells Structured Streaming when we're out of the "danger" zone of receiving an event-time before 11?